 Our journey through this complex country started in Ladakh with a breathtaking trek in the Himalayas.
-The landscape is beautiful, the air is fresh and we could experience a relaxed side of India – or better said, the harassment free one.
-After this awe-inspiring start, we were confident that we would be in the love side of the well-known statement: “India: you either love it or you hate it”.
-But this confidence was threatened as we arrived in Varanasi, or the “holy City of Light”.
+The landscape is beautiful, the air is fresh and we could experience a relaxed side of India – or better said the harassment-free one.
+After this awe-inspiring start, we were confident that we would be on the love side of the well-known statement: “India: you either love it or you hate it”.
+But this confidence was threatened as we arrived in Varanasi, or the “Holy City of Light”.
 There we were directly confronted with the other side of India.
-The dirty streets, the invasive touts, the starving cows and the polluted Ganges makes you wonder how so many people can live in such environment.
-But, somehow, India has the magnificent power to conquer your love back with the other fascinating side, with its flash and colorful clothing, impressive monuments, vibrant festivals and delicious food.
+The dirty streets, the invasive touts, the starving cows and the polluted Ganges makes you wonder how so many people can live in such an environment.
+But, somehow, India has the magnificent power to conquer your love back with the other fascinating side, with its flash and colourful clothing, impressive monuments, vibrant festivals and delicious food.

 We continued our journey with our feelings swinging between the love and the hate side.
 We headed for Udaipur “The City of Lakes”, a city that is known as the “Venice of the East”, the “Kashmir of Rajasthan” and “The Most Romantic City of India”.
 We were not disappointed!
-Next to Ladakh, this was our favorite place.
+Together with Ladakh, this was our favourite place.
 Here we loved India again!
 We enjoyed beautiful sunsets near Lake Pichola and delicious dinners at the Ambrai Restaurant.
-We marveled at the very well maintained City Palace, the largest in Rajasthan, which is definitely worth a visit with a local guide telling you about the life of Maharanas.
+We marvelled at the very well maintained City Palace, the largest in Rajasthan, which is definitely worth a visit with a local guide telling you about the life of Maharanas.
 And, of course, we couldn’t leave the city without watching the classic James Bond film Octopussy, recorded here.
-Many rooftop restaurants are proud to feature this movie at 7pm, which they have been doing for the last 33 years 😉
+Many rooftop restaurants are proud to feature this movie at 7 pm, which they have been doing for the last 33 years 😉